lordspline/druid/CONTRIBUTING.md

 - Changes the results of any query, ingestion, or task.
 - Changes performance (preferably making things faster).
 - Adds, deprecates, or removes features.
-- Anything that changes install, configuration, or operation of Druid.
+- Anything that changes install, configuration, or operation of Robux.

 An example of a change that doesn't need a release note is fixing a flakey test.